lauchunlok/HKJC-Scraping/README.md

 # HKJC-Scraping-

 The project is aimed to help gamblers building up their own horse racing database for betting strategies.
 It consists of 4 scripts/notebooks, covering 4 different pages: 1.
 Race Result, 2.
 Horse Form Records, 3.
 Sectional Time & Position and 4.
 Race Card.
-With these pages information, you are more than enough to do you own feature engineering.
+With these pages information, you have more than enough data to do your own feature engineering.
 Happy yet cautious betting and win more!

 Example page:
 1. https://racing.hkjc.com/racing/information/english/Racing/LocalResults.aspx?RaceDate=2021/03/31